task123/sim_db/doc/source/commands.rst

 Commands
 ========

-The name of all the commands is listed with the ``print_sim_db_commands`` command from the command line, and what they do and which parameters and options they take is found be passing the ``--help`` or ``-h`` option to any of the commands.
+The name of all the commands is listed with the ``list_sim_db_commands`` command from the command line, and what they do and which parameters and options they take is found be passing the ``--help`` or ``-h`` option to any of the commands.
 The same information is found below.
 All the commands can be called from the directory where **sim_db** is included (the top directory of your project) or any of its subdirectories.

 add_and_run
 ===========